SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/services.md

 Using SmartREST static template 102:

-The second parameter - the unique ID does not reference the internal numeric ID but a string-based external ID which is defined by the device instead of the platform.
+The second parameter, the unique ID, does not reference the internal numeric ID but a string-based external ID which is defined by the device instead of the platform.
 We recommend you to prefix the unique ID with a device-specific prefix to avoid clashes with other devices running the same service:

 `102,myDatabaseDevice,systemd,DatabaseService,up`